Asmiyabanu/Lravel_web/README.md

 note: im install the breeze pakage for authentication
     : my sql database is abc_test.sql it is in the folder

-## project
-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects.

 ## project Screenshorts
 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://github.com/Asmiyabanu/PARALLAX_LravelTest/blob/main/Screenshots/Screenshot%20(1).png" width="100%"></a></p> <br>